DevilDogTG/Dqm3.MonsterTreeMarkdown/README.md

 - PowerShell 7+ (Windows PowerShell 5.1 also works but 7+ is recommended).
 - Internet access to reach Game8 and NuGet (the script downloads HtmlAgilityPack on first run).
 - Permission to create `.cache/` and `images/` directories under the chosen output path.
+- Visual Studio Code is recommended for previewing Markdown.
+Install the `Markdown Preview Mermaid Support` extension to display Mermaid diagrams correctly.

 ## Usage